Hacktitude/DevQuest-Test-run-2024-Guide/README.md

 <br>

+For macOS users, it is recommended to prepend `sudo` to the installation commands to ensure they have the required permissions.

 We recommend that you use [Visual Studio Code](https://code.visualstudio.com/download) and install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for a better developer experience.

 ### Clone the project to your local computer